 Susan Schneider Thomas

-Susan Schneider Thomas is a shareholder in the Consumer Fraud and Whistleblower/Qui Tam practice groups at Berger Montague.
+Susan Schneider Thomas is in the Consumer Protection and Whistleblower/Qui Tam practice groups at Berger Montague.
 She concentrates her practice on qui tam litigation.

 Ms. Thomas has substantial complex litigation experience.
 Before joining Berger Montague, she practiced law at two Philadelphia area firms, Schnader, Harrison, Segal & Lewis and Greenfield & Chimicles, where she was actively involved in the litigation of complex securities fraud and derivative actions.